apmckinlay/natureapp/herps/pactfrog.md

 Pacific Tree Frog can be found along the **Pacific coast** from southern British Columbia to Mexico and **inland** to parts of Idaho, Nevada, and western Montana.

-Pacific Tree Frog are often referred to as **Pacific Chorus Frog** as there are similarities.
+**Could it be?** Pacific Tree Frog are often referred to as **Pacific Chorus Frog** as there are similarities.
 However, [Boreal Chorus Frog](/herps/borchor/) don't live in the same areas and don't have toepads.

 **Did you know?** The male's breeding call is surprisingly loud for such a small animal, and it's often used as a soundtrack in movies and cartoons.